Assumption, Red Sox Partner to Provide Innovative Opportunities for Students, Worcester

 "Assumption College has been an enthusiastic supporter of our new ballpark from the start," said Club President Dr. Charles A. Steinberg.
 "We look forward to a partnership that rewards their faith in us, and that rewards their students handsomely."

 Through this strategic partnership with the Worcester Red Sox, Polar Park will become a classroom for Assumption students.
-They will be provided guaranteed access to internships that will complement the College’s academic programs in business studies, data analytics, human services and rehabilitation studies, the communications track in English, and many more.
+Internships will complement the College’s academic programs in business studies, data analytics, human services and rehabilitation studies, the communications track in English, and many more.
 The partnership will also expand students’ access to higher education through in the form of scholarships from the Worcester Red Sox that will be matched by Assumption.

-With this first-of-its-kind partnership—one that has the potential to become a model for other minor league baseball teams to emulate–Assumption College will have a very tangible and highly visible presence in downtown to create innovative community learning programming in conjunction with the Worcester Red Sox and the city of Worcester.
+With this partnership, Assumption will have a very tangible and highly visible presence in downtown to create innovative community learning programming in conjunction with the Worcester Red Sox and the city of Worcester.

 The ballpark and team will become an extension of the College’s footprint and influence as it introduces the Assumption educational enterprise to downtown Worcester by utilizing the academic assets of Assumption to provide unique learning opportunities to players, students and residents of the greater Worcester area.
 The College will offer after-school programs as well as English as a Second Language courses.